cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 Cleaning and Exploring the Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First, you need to parse the data.
-From the `body` column drop-down menu, select Parse > CSV, setting the first row as the header.
-Next, from the `body` column drop-down, select Delete Column.
+First, you need to parse the data:

+- From the `body` column drop-down menu, select Parse > CSV, setting the first row as the header.
+- Next, from the `body` column drop-down, select Delete Column.
 You may also delete the `id` column, since we will not be using it in our regression.

 We have eight predictive variables, all of which have been normalized except for Amount: